States Studying AI

 Texas

 • In April 2024, House Speaker Dade Phelan (R) announced the creation of the House Select Committee on Artificial Intelligence & Emerging Technologies.
-The committee will submit an initial report no later than May 16, 2024, with a scope of studying the uses of AI in the public and private sectors, the impact on certain industry sectors, considering policies for responsible deployment of AI, and formulating legislative recommendations.
+The committee submitted an initial report in May 2024, with a scope of studying the uses of AI in the public and private sectors, the impact on certain industry sectors, considering policies for responsible deployment of AI, and formulating legislative recommendations.

 • Lawmakers passed a bill in 2023 establishing an Artificial Intelligence Advisory Council to assess the need for a state code of ethics for AI in state government, and a review of automated decision systems inventory reports.